josefin-werme/LAVA/README.md

         # It is possible that the locus cannot be defined for various reasons (e.g. too few SNPs, negative variance), so the !is.null(locus) check is necessary before calling the analysis functions.
         # Note that it is also possible that individual phenotypes fail, in which case only the remaining phenotypes will be retured from the process.locus() function.
-        # If you require all phenotypes to be analysed, also include the all(phenos %in% locus$phenos) condition in the if statement as well
+        # If you require all phenotypes to be analysed (as we do here), also include the all(phenos %in% locus$phenos) condition in the if statement as well
         if (!is.null(locus) & all(phenos %in% locus$phenos)) {
                 # extract some general locus info for the output
                 loc.info = data.frame(locus = locus$id, chr = locus$chr, start = locus$start, stop = locus$stop, n.snps = locus$n.snps, n.pcs = locus$K)